lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{sidewaysfigure}

 ## Discussion
-In this study, we acquired high-quality MAGs from non-metagenomic sequencing data of 6 species of the _Azolla_ genus (+@fig:fig3_data_overview) through a process of thorough filtering (+@fig:fig3_filtering_and_assembly), thereby substantially reducing the fraction of eukaryotic DNA whilst not impacting Bacterial assembly quality (+@fig:fig3_filter_length_distributions).
+In this study, we assembled high-quality MAGs from non-metagenomic sequencing data of 6 species of the _Azolla_ genus (+@fig:fig3_data_overview) through a process of thorough filtering (+@fig:fig3_filtering_and_assembly), thereby substantially reducing the fraction of eukaryotic DNA whilst not impacting Bacterial assembly quality (+@fig:fig3_filter_length_distributions).
 Each species' metagenome assembly contained several distinct bacterial genomes, and these metagenomes resembled each other in terms of taxonomy (+@fig:fig3_Azolla_genus_metagenome_order).
 Manual binning (+@fig:fig3_Azfil_wild_binning +@fig:fig3_Azmic_binning) allowed to retrieve these MAGs better than automated binning approaches (+@fig:fig3_binning_QC_anvio; +@fig:fig3_binning_QC_no_taxonomy) and provide them to the _Azolla_ and plant-microbe research community.
 Several orders of bacteria are systematically associated with the _Azolla_ genus as a whole (+@fig:fig:fig3_binning_QC_all_taxonomy; order).